studentutu/opencv-wasm-node/README.md

 Precompiled OpenCV to (JavaScript + WebAssembly) for node.js and web environment.

+To use it in your project, please use NPM link.

 Generally wasm will run slower and will have fewer available API (wasm limitation) compared to the native OpenCV.
 But it's a good option if you want to run OpenCV on the web.

 Please check available APIs at [OpenCV-Wasm API](./types/opencv.ts).